 Directed by Christian Zubert, ‘Exterritorial’ follows former special forces soldier Sara Wulf (Jeanne Goursaud), whose son, Josh (Rickson Guy da Silva), goes missing inside the premises of the US Consulate in Frankfurt during their visit to apply for a visa.
 When the officials in the building deny the existence of the child, Sara suspects a greater conspiracy at play and takes it upon herself to fight through all odds and save her son.
 In the process, she uncovers buried secrets from the time she was deployed in Afghanistan.
-The fast-paced German action thriller has been widely popular and ranked eighth on Netflix’s list of most-viewed non-English films of all time.
-If you wish to dive further into genre, here’s a list of movies similar to ‘Exterritorial’ that you can savor to satisfy your cravings of movies in the same vein.
+Upon its premiere, the fast-paced German action thriller was received favorably for the powerful performances of the main cast members as well as the high-octane action sequences and plot twists.
+If you wish to dive further into the genre, here’s a list of movies similar to ‘Exterritorial’ that you can savor to satisfy your cravings for movies in the same vein.

 8. The Forgotten (2004)